nestjsx/nestjs-config/README.md

 We provide as first argument the glob of our interested configuration that we want to load.

-#### Complex project structure
+#### Complex Project Structure

-For example project has the next structure:
+Imagine a more complex project structure:

 ```
 /
 ├── dist/